The Parisian expert’s guide to fabulous skin

-Parisian dermatologist Joëlle Ciocco has seen every skin problem imaginable at her practice, which is just off Place de la Madeleine in the city of lights and boasts a client list that is packed with famous names.
+Parisian dermatologist Joëlle Ciocco has seen every skin problem imaginable at her practice, which is just off Place de la Madeleine in the city of lights and boasts a client list packed with famous names.
 The French biochemist has spent over thirty years studying the art of great skin, and instead of using lasers to blast away dead skin cells and needles to freeze wrinkles, she takes a more holistic approach to making faces glow.

 The first thing that she tells her clients to do if they want to change their skin? – Avoid stress.
 That’s right, those spots and unwanted lines and wrinkles are often down to you being stressed out.
 Why? – inflammation.
 And inflammation weakens collagen, dilates the blood capillaries on the surface of the skin and can even clog your pores, so it can mean long-term damage if you’re not careful.

-But it’s not just stress that she says to cut back on, Joëlle puts her clients on balanced diets, because foods that are loaded with refined sugar and fat can cause inflammation to develop throughout the entire body, and more often than not the result of this will show up in your face.
+It’s not just stress that she says to cut back on, Joëlle puts her clients on balanced diets, because foods that are loaded with refined sugar and fat can cause inflammation to develop throughout the entire body, and more often than not the result of this will show up in your face.

-Joëlle prescribes high quality nutritional supplements (like Lumity) and also encourages clients to balance their hormones, get lots of sleep and spend 15 minutes every morning and night on skin cleansing.
-The reason for this is that the smog and pollution in cities is so bad these days that environmental factors also cause inflammation, so, like top London facialists, in Paris they’re also advising that clients double cleanse, followed by a high quality serum or botanical facial oil (like Lumity’s new Facial Oil).
+Joëlle prescribes high quality nutritional supplements and also encourages clients to balance their hormones, get lots of sleep and spend 15 minutes every morning and night on skin cleansing.
+The reason for this is that the smog and pollution in cities is so bad these days that environmental factors also cause inflammation, so, like top London facialists, in Paris they’re also advising that clients double cleanse, followed by a high quality serum or botanical facial oil (like Lumity’s Facial Oil).

 Another tip?
 Don’t just wash your face in the shower using a gel or body wash, because that too can cause your skin to flare up.
 Joëlle is a huge fan of essential oils, which she incorporates in her own bespoke skincare range and says to adapt your skincare products according to your environment, so you use an extra rich cream and facial oils in winter for dry skin and in hotter weather focus on serums containing aloe vera (and of course SPF).